 ) system that lets you create an infrastructure made up of one or more machines, connected to each other through virtual private networks and public IPs.
 The technical infrastructure of Aruba Cloud guarantees optimum reliability and security based on its high technological standards.
 Each Server is activated in a Data Center

 chosen by the user.
 Each Data Center is a cluster of several hardware nodes inside which the individual Cloud resources are activated and ready to be activated.
 It is therefore protected from the failure of an individual hardware node, because all the hardware nodes within the cluster are balanced and redundant.
-The infrastructure is fully replicated and balanced and offers more than 62 Gb/s connectivity between the Data Center and the Internet.
+The infrastructure is fully replicated and balanced and offers mote than 250 Gb/s connectivity between the Data Center and the Internet.

 The resources that can be allocated to Aruba Cloud include: